RhyG/event-app/README.md

 ### The `core` folder

+`app/core/domains` is where services containing business logic live.
+These are framework agnostic, loosely coupled, and used throughout the application.
+This is where business logic should live to prevent tightly coupling feature folders.

-`/app/core` is where shared, non feature specific, functionality lives.
+The remainder of `/app/core` is where shared, non feature specific, functionality lives.
 It's important to consider if something is truly shared before adding it here.
-I swear to fuck if this just blows out into a big old dumping ground of shit I'm moving to the bush to farm witchetty grubs for a living.

 Where applicable, files within the `lib` folder should be _domain_ specific, rather than single use files.
 E.g. `date.ts` will contain all date functions.